exactlab/copernicusmarine/README.md

 # Copernicus Marine Service Toolbox Unofficial fork

+This is a vendored fork of `copernicusmarine`.
+The code was obtained through PyPI source package and minimal patches applied.

+Since the source package does not include the tests, we cannot guarantee the 1:1 compatibility of this fork with upstream.

+## Changes wrt upstream

+* Python version relaxed to `^3.9`
+* Numpy version relaxed to "^2.0.0"

 <h1 align="center">Copernicus Marine Service Toolbox (CLI & Python)</h1>
 <div align="center">
   <a href="https://pypi.org/project/copernicusmarine/"><img src="https://img.shields.io/pypi/v/copernicusmarine.svg?style=flat-square" alt="PyPI" /></a>